jhudsl/Documentation_and_Usability/09-user_feedback.Rmd

 _Example contact method ideas_:

-- Have a link to a form for users to submit.
+- Have a link to a form for users to submit (Google forms are free).
 - Direct users to file a [GitHub issue](https://docs.github.com/en/github/managing-your-work-on-github/about-issues).
 - Have a separate email inbox that you have a notification set up for.
 - Have a [Slack channel](https://slack.com/) that you direct users to.

-Whatever method of contact you provide your users, just make sure its something that works for you and your team to respond to!
+Whatever method of contact you provide your users, just make sure its something that works for you and your team to respond to.

+## Informative interviews and usability testing

+In whatever contact method you settle on, give your users a way to indicate if they are willing to chat with you or provide even more feedback.

 **To recap:**